-How do I fix the Windows blue screen errors?
+How to fix Windows blue screen errors

 - Click the Properties option.

-- In the System Properties window click the Advanced tab or the Advanced system settings link.
+- In the System Properties window, click the Advanced tab or the Advanced system settings link.

-- In the Startup and Recovery window uncheck the Automatically restart check box.
+- In the Startup and Recovery window, uncheck the Automatically restart check box.

-- Click Ok.
+- Click OK.

 Blue screen errors